 A DATE FOR YOUR DIARY

-The G.A.H. & G.A. will be holding their Spring Talk on Tuesday 11th March at HEDCA, Coombe Road.
-Gosport at 7.30 pm.
-We are pleased to welcome Mr. Right to give a talk on 'Fruit and Vegetables on the allotment'.
-Admission is free to members and just £1.00 to non members Light freshments included.
+The G.A.H. & G.A. will be holding their Spring Talk on Tuesday 11th March at HEDCA, Coombe Road, Gosport, at 7.30 pm.
+We are pleased to welcome Mr Right to give a talk on 'Fruit and Vegetables on the allotment'.
+Admission is free to members and just £1.00 to non-members Light refreshments included.
 Everyone is welcome.

 The last 2 weeks of the month haven't been much better and the plot is still very wet but I have managed to get the first of the potatoes planted.

-Taken delivery of another load of manure and decided to add another section to my new compost bin rather than try and repair another exisiting one.
+Taken delivery of another load of manure and decided to add another section to my new compost bin rather than try and repair another existing one.

 APRIL